lochness-labs/facebook-ingestion/README.md

-# Facebook Ingestion for Data Lakes
+# Facebook Ads Ingestion for Data Lakes

 This glue jobs uses the Facebook Marketing API to retrieve `ad`, `ad_set`, `campaign`, `ad_image`, and `ad_insights` (also known as facebook's `extractions`) data for all advertising account under your business account on Facebook.
 For each API object, the job retrieves the last execution time, and gets all updated/new data since then.
 It then proceeds to store data, metadata, and it runs the crawler to add new data to the catalog.